mrhgit/Miscellaneous/Trimming_Silence_In_Audio_Files/README.md

 long_duration_indexes = np.nonzero(long_durations)[0]
 ```

-If there are very short periods of noise in between long periods of silence they might be annoying due to their ear pollution effect.
+If there are very short periods of noise (i.e. blips) in between long periods of silence they might be annoying due to their ear pollution effect.

 ```python
 # Cut out short non-silence between silence